 The Airmen's Stories - F/Lt.
 P S Weaver

-Percy Stevenson Weaver of Chippenham, Wiltshire was born in April 1915 in Bath.
+Percy Stevenson Weaver of Chippenham, Wiltshire was born on 17th February 1915 in Bath.
 He attended Dean Close School in Cheltenham then Victoria College, Bath.

 On leaving he was employed by de Havilland for three years as a licensed ground engineer.